10 Signs It Isn’t Safe for Your Loved One to Age in Place

 4. Unsteady while walking

 The risk of falls increases proportionately with age.
 In fact, falls are the leading cause of death from injury among individuals 65 and older.
-If your loved one has fallen more than once, is reluctant to walk even short distances, has unexplained injuries, has expressed fear of falling, or has difficulty navigating stairs, it may be time to have a conversation about senior care—whether it’s personal care, memory care, or long-term nursing.
+If your loved one has fallen more than once, is reluctant to walk even short distances, has unexplained injuries, has expressed fear of falling, or has difficulty navigating stairs, it may be time to have a conversation about senior care—whether it’s personal care, memory care, or long-term care.

 5. Noticeable decline in personal cleanliness